MateuszO1/dice-roller/README.md

 # Mateusz Obrochta (2024)
 Created this website for Software Engineering.
-The site is a simple dice roller that rolls six instances of dice for a game.
+The page is a simple dice roller that rolls five instances of dice for a game.
 It rolls all the dice on load of the page and the roll button has autofocus so enter can be used to re-roll the dice.

 # Contact
 Email: mateuszobrochta@lewisu.edu